learnbyexample/vim_reference/vim_reference_guide.md

 ## Character motions

-These commands allow you to move based on single character search, **within the current line only**.
+These commands allow you to move based on a single character search, **within the current line only**.

 * `f(` move forward to the next occurrence of character `(`
 * `fb` move forward to the next occurrence of character `b`